 $113,377 of FLREA funds was spent to construct facilities in the Group Use Area, including the installation of two large pavilions and grills.
 This reservable area is popular with visitors and is often used for large group functions such as weddings, Boy Scout camping trips, family reunions, and more.

 $624,029 in FLREA funds have been used for ongoing maintenance and repair of the monument's historic visitor center.
 Repairs have included the replacement of six doors, the repair of leaks and water damage, and repairs to the electrical system.
 This also includes the installation of a new highly energy-efficient HVAC system to replace the outdated 1998 system.
 Several energy-saving steps were taken to improve the system and make for a more climate controlled atmosphere, ensuring a comfortable building for both visitors and staff.

 $1,622,000 in FLREA funds was used to replace the old entrance station in order to reduce traffic safety hazards, improve visitor safety and contact services, address employee health and safety concerns, accommodate increased visitor use, and improve park operations.
 The new fee collection station buildings were relocated further from U.S. Highway 70.
 This lengthened stacking lanes to eliminate traffic interference along the highway and provided parking for staff and visitors.
 These renovations were completed in 2009.
 Also included was the installation of a point-of-sales system in 2012, allowing visitors to use debit and credit cards to cover entrance fees.

 $97,968 in FLREA funds was used to design, fabricate, and install new directional and informational signs throughout the park.
-This project will be completed in 2015.
+This project was completed in 2015.

-$204,402 in FLREA funds was used to design and fabricate more than 30 new interpretive panels that will be installed along Dunes Drive in late 2015.
+$204,402 in FLREA funds was used to design and fabricate more than 30 new interpretive panels installed along Dunes Drive in 2015.
 These panels will replace existing damaged, outdated panels and highlight key safety messages for hiking, backcountry camping, and visiting the monument, helping visitors understand more about the world's largest gypsum dunefield.